DeKUT-DSAIL/Artificial-Health-Assistant/MMR data pipeline/README.md

 ### Challenges you may face
+1. The device fails to conncet or program fails to detect MeteWaer Device
+    + Try rerunning the program.
+If it fails to connect after rerunning atleast 5 times then there could be another problem
-1. The bluetooth may disconnect as the program is running.
+3. The bluetooth may disconnect as the program is running.
 Just hit ```ctrl + C``` to stop program and restart again.
-2. If you notice that you are collecting way less data than expected you can:
+4. Device collecting way less data than expected or no data at all:
+    + Exit program
     + Ensure the MetaWear Device is the only bluetooth device connected, disconnect any other buletooth devices conected to your laptop.
-    + Update the Metawear firmware
+    + Update the Metawear firmware if there is an update available
+    + Run program again

 ## Querying data